clif-os/bdCard/README.md

 - try to add an animation on legend update (since it gets finessed so much)
 - try to find a way to disassociate clicks from processing lag
 - rounding is off between multiple parts of the app including but not limited to the class slider tooltips and the legend
+- make the visualization and filter loading more intelligent (not load at unecessary times)
 - classes slider:
   - find a way to make slider colors that are light popout on classes slider
   - add in min/max as marks